PAFR2003/LesserSpaceNations/README.md

 >* Omar Xaaf
 >* DOB: 17/08/2253 (46-47)
 >* Born in Berbera, Somaliland, Somalia
->* Convicted sea pirate, now an excon
+>* Convicted sea pirate, now an excon, self-taught while in the prison
 >* Former pirate, now a leader of BX
 >* Single
 >* Speaks Somali and English